videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capture.md

 :::note

 You can only capture an image of local participant.
-If you called `captureImage()` function on remote participant, you will receive an error.
+If you called `captureImage()` function on a remote participant, you will receive an error.
 If you want to capture an image of a remote participant, check the documentation below.

 :::

 ### How to capture image of remote participant ?

-- Before proceeding, it's crucial to comprehend the [VideoSDK's temporary file storage system](../collaboration-in-meeting/upload-fetch-temporary-file.md) and the underlying [pubsub mechanism](../collaboration-in-meeting/pubsub.md).
+- Before proceeding, it's crucial to understand [VideoSDK's temporary file storage system](../collaboration-in-meeting/upload-fetch-temporary-file.md) and the underlying [pubsub mechanism](../collaboration-in-meeting/pubsub.md).

-- Let's break down the steps using the names Participant A and Participant B for clarity:
+- Here's a break down of the steps, using the names Participant A and Participant B for clarity:

 #### Step 1 : Initiate Image Capture Request

-- In this step, we'll send a request to the Participant B whom we want to capture image using pubsub.
+- In this step, you'll send a request to Participant B, whose image you want to capture, using pubsub.
-- In order to do that, we will create pubsub topic called  `IMAGE_CAPTURE`  in  `ParticipantView`  Component.​
+- In order to do that, you have to create a pubsub topic called `IMAGE_CAPTURE` in the `ParticipantView` Component.​
-- Here, we are using `sendOnly` property of `publish()` method.
-Therefore, the request will be send to that participant only.
+- Here, you will be using the `sendOnly` property of the `publish()` method.
+Therefore, the request will be sent to that participant only.

 ```js
 import {usePubSub} from '@videosdk.live/react-native-sdk';